chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 G53 G0 Z=#102 Y=#101 X=#100
 ```

-In the past I added thoese lines always manually at the beginning of the \*.nc file in order to move safely to the workpiece without crashing into any clamps.
+In the past I added those lines always manually at the beginning of the \*.nc file in order to move safely to the workpiece without crashing into any clamps.
 For my typical setups I then just needed to adapt the initial x-coordinate in the initial section.

 In order to overcome this, it is now **completely automated based on the settings of G54**.
 This is the workpiece (stock) offset in most of my setups.
 KINETIC-NC stores the coordinates of the offsets in non-volatile variables (they are saved across sessions even when the machine is off).
 The offsets for x, y, and z are stored in the variables #900, #901, #902 respectively.

 I normally use only the x-coordinate of the offset (#900) because this fits for 90% of my setups.
 So in the initial section #900 is assigned to #100 which is used in the subroutine (see below) to do the safe movement to/from the workpiece.
 I could have used #900 directly in the subroutine, but this way I have more flexibility, for example in cases where I do not want to use the G54 offsets.

-When the G-code requests to change the tool the spindle needs to drive back to machine zero, the new tool (inserted manually) needs to be measured and later the spindle should go back to the workpiece.
+When the G-code requests to change the tool, the spindle needs to drive back to machine zero, the new tool (inserted manually) needs to be measured and later the spindle should go back to the workpiece.

 This line from the original post-processor: